The cairn at Dalmore is dedicated to Sir John A Macdonald, the first Prime Minister of Canada.

 Although he was not born in Rogart, the parish always maintained a close affiliation with his role in the establishment of Canada as a nation: his Macdonald ancestry being regarded as being “of the parish.”
 The cairn was built on the site of his grandparents’ house at Dalmore, using the nearby local stone, and built by Golspie tradesmen.
 Sir John’s father, Hugh was said to have been born at nearby Rovie Craig to where the family had gone prior to moving to Fourpenny in Dornoch and hence to Glasgow and eventually Canada.
 The site of the cairn at Dalmore was where Sir John A’s grandfather lived.

-There is no indication that Sir John A Macdonald ever recognised his connection to the parish, but perhaps someone can contradict this opinion.
-If so we would be pleased to hear from you.
+There is no indication that Sir John A Macdonald ever recognised his connection to the parish.

-In 1968, the opening ceremony was a grand affair, with Bonar and Ardgay Pipe band on parade and the 13th Canadian Prime Minister (1957-63), John Diefenbaker, whose people were cleared from Kildonan, unveiled the cairn.
+On 13 July 1968 the opening ceremony was a grand affair with over a thousand people attending.
+Bonar and Ardgay Pipe band were on parade and the 13th Canadian Prime Minister (1957-63), John Diefenbaker, whose people were cleared from Kildonan, unveiled the cairn.

-There was a small pot of money set aside to look after the cairn, but when this ran out, Brian Gibson of Kinauld Farm carried on looking after the cairn on his own initiative.
-When the Heritage Society got going, it helped Brian in looking after the cairn.
-By now it had evolved into being a bi-annual ceremony.
-A flagpole was acquired and the Canadian flag raised in May and taken down for the winter come fall.
-Of course each ceremony required that a toast to the flag be made.
+A small pot of money was set aside to look after the small monument, but when this ran out, Brian Gibson of Kinnauld carried on looking after the cairn on his own initiative.
+When the Heritage Society got going, it helped Brian look after the cairn.
+By now bi-annual ceremonies took place.
+A flagpole had been acquired and the Canadian flag was raised in May and taken down for the winter come fall.
+These ceremonies no longer take place.